harrisonxia/Lil-Data/README.md

     4) Number of followers that are following a channel that broadcasts this category of game

 2. Best time frame to broadcast stream by evaluating:
-    i) Number of streams:
+    1) Number of streams:
         1) Number of streams in each time frame in each day
         2) Sum of number of streams in each time frame throughout entire data collecting period
-        3) A trend of change of number of streams for each time frame throughout all days ii) Number of veiwers:
+        3) A trend of change of number of streams for each time frame throughout all days
+    2) Number of veiwers:
         1) Number of viewers in each time frame in each day
         2) Sum of number of viewers in each time frame throughout entire data collecting period
         3) A trend of change of number of viewers for each time frame throughout all days